-All students who complete the Premier's Reading Challenge (PRC) and have recorded this in the database will receive a Certificate of Achievement signed by the Premier.
-These will be sent out by the department in the first two weeks of Term 4 ready for the Celebration Weeks in November.
+All students who complete the Premier's Reading Challenge (PRC) will receive a Certificate of Achievement signed by the Premier.
+These have been sent out by the department in Term 4 ready for the Celebration Weeks in November.

-A Certificate of Participation template will be available for download for students who participated but did not complete the challenge.
+A Certificate of Participation template is now available for download for students who participated but did not complete the challenge.

 Yes.
 Students should select from a range of fiction and non-fiction books suited to their ability.
 You may like to consult the booklist developed by Library Services or your local librarian may be able to help select books.